 - Synthetic cannabinoids (which can be addictive and deadly)

 - Contaminants like mold or bacteria

-The side effects of these dishonest CBD products are by far the most dangerous.
-If they don’t have short-term side effects, these products could cause long-term damage that you won’t immediately feel.
+The negative effects of these dishonest CBD products are by far the most dangerous.
+Even if they don’t have short-term effects, these products could cause long-term damage that you won’t immediately feel.

 How to Avoid These Side Effects

 All of these side effects are easy to avoid by taking proper precautions before you start dosing.